Atsushi Nomi: Hanshin Tigers

 The Tigers finished 3rd in the Central League.
 Nōmi finished 2015 with an 11–13 record in 27 games (25 starts).
 His 13 losses were the most in the league that season.
-However, Nōmi added to his streak of 5 consecutive seasons with at least one complete-game shutout.
+However, Nōmi added to his streak of five consecutive seasons with at least one complete-game shutout.

 On December 2, 2020, he become a free agent.

 Orix Buffaloes

 On December 8, 2020, Nomi signed with the Orix Buffaloes of NPB as a player-coach.
+On September 15, 2022, he announced that he would retire from professional baseball following the season.